 - Promotes skin health and hair growth.

-- It contains vitamins that are great for the skin, such as vitamin E and the B vitamins.
+- It contains vitamins that are great for the skin, such as vitamin E and B vitamins.

 - Studies have shown jojoba oil as a successful natural treatment for acne, eczema, and psoriasis.